cloudblog004/fantasticfoodies/content/en/posts/1060-recipe-of-homemade-super-easy-chicken-pot-pie.md

 ##### Instructions to make Super Easy Chicken Pot Pie:

-1. Combine chicken, soup, vegetables, salt &amp; pepper in a bowl then spread in an ungreased  9 in pie plate.
+1. Combine chicken, soup, vegetables, salt & pepper in a bowl then spread in an ungreased  9 in pie plate.
-1. In a another bowl mix the egg, milk &amp; Bisquick just until moistened.
+1. In a another bowl mix the egg, milk & Bisquick just until moistened.
 1. Pour over the chicken mixture.
 1. Bake for 30 minutes at 400° or until golden brown.
 1. Ready to serve and ENJOY!